Skip to the main content

 Traits & Skills

-Updated Mar 31, 2018
+Updated Mar 31, 2024

-Magnetic resonance technologists need to possess:
+Magnetic resonance technologists need:

-• the ability to put people at ease
+• The ability to put people at ease

-• the ability to be accurate
+• To be accurate and detail-oriented

-• speaking and listening skills
+• Critical-thinking and problem-solving skills

-• the ability to handle stressful situations.
+• The ability to handle stressful situations

 They should enjoy:

-• using equipment to perform precise tasks
+• Using technical equipment to perform precision tasks

-• having procedures and standards for their work
+• Having procedures and standards for their work

-• compiling data for research and statistics.
+• Compiling data for research and statistics

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.